-8. MONITORING
+9. MONITORING

-8.1.
-Structural Condition Surveys
+9.1 Structural Condition Surveys

 For structural surveys, OGNZL utilises BRANZ as an independent, suitably qualified and experienced engineering firm.
-They have been undertaking surveys at Waihi for a number of years and understand the requirements relating to visual inspections and video records.
+They have been undertaking surveys at Waihi for many years and understand the requirements relating to visual inspections and video records.

 Correnso LUC Condition 21(a) required 15 representative properties to have structural condition surveys undertaken prior to Correnso-related blasting.
-In addition, surveys were also carried out at Waihi East School and kindergarten, the former Mine Manager's house at 57 Barry Rd, and 'control' properties (approved by HDC) removed from blasting influences.
+In addition, surveys were also carried out at Waihi East School and kindergarten, the former Mine Manager's house at 57 Barry Rd, and 'control' properties (approved by HDC) sufficiently distant from blasting influences.
 There is no such requirement for Slevin or MDDP.

 Martha c55 requires BRANZ structural condition surveys of residential properties over the Rex ore body prior to any blasting in relation to Rex.
-At least five representative properties must be surveyed, along with at least two 'control' properties away from the potential vibration effects from mining.
-OGNZL has offered the survey to ALL properties above the Rex ore body and is awaiting confirmation from those seeking to take up the offer.
-At the time of writing this Plan, OGNZL is awaiting responses from owners and is unable to advise specifically which offers have been accepted.
-Once the responses have been received, the details of those properties where the surveys have been accepted will be forwarded to HDC.
+At least five representative properties were to be surveyed, along with at least two 'control' properties away from the potential vibration effects from mining.
+OGNZL offered the survey to ALL properties above the Rex ore body.
+10 properties above the orebody were surveyed as a result, with an additional 7 properties surveyed as control properties.
+A further survey of a property was undertaken at the request of the owner due to its proximity to the Martha Pit.

 Martha c33(I) requires an engineering survey into the structural integrity of the Cornish Pumphouse prior to blasting within a 250m radius (horizontal or vertical) of the pumphouse.
-Particular emphasis of the survey is to be on changes that are likely to be caused by blast induced vibrations.
-This report will be supplied to HDC within 30 days of its completion.
-The survey will be repeated every five years thereafter, unless agreed otherwise by HDC.
+The initial survey of the pumphouse was undertaken in March 2019 and May 2020.
+Follow up surveying will take place within five years.